utkarshayachit/azbatch-starter-connectivity/readme.md

 - Windows VM Jumpbox
 - Verify if Workspace ID is enabled on all resources
 - Propagate diagonstic settings
+- Use diagnostic.json config file
+- Custom Script for Linux Jumpbox not executed? -> possibly wrong datatype for custom data (string expected, not base64) -> solved.

 Currently Working On

 - Initial Cleanup / Cleanup dependencies on other resources after code fix
 - VM Jumpboxes: Win (for Win: can we use a an image version which supports VTMP module?)
-- Use diagnostic.json config file
+- Collect all relevant output for Secure Batch Repository (as input)

 - How to configure (static) RT on VHUB towards the FW private IP?
 But only, if AzFW has to be deployed? - currently part of the .jsonc file